 Alexia Sinclair is best known for her intense colour photographs portraying historical and allegorical figures.
 Her elaborate compositions take on the complexities of history painting by depicting a moment in a narrative story.
 The abundant detail and symbolism in her work are devices that allow her to tell complex stories.
 Her pictures combine the elegant finesse of contemporary fashion design with the sumptuous aesthetics of the Golden Age of painting.

 Sinclair is a creative artist whose practice spans both fine art and commercial application.
 Her artworks have been exhibited in the National Portrait Gallery, London, the Australian Centre for Photography, the Art Gallery of New South Wales, the National Portrait Gallery, Canberra and internationally in photography festivals from Paris to Pingyao, Seoul and Dubai.
-Her commercial clients include the United Nations Children’s Fund (UNICEF), the Bill and Melinda Gates Foundation, Queensland Ballet, New Zealand Opera, Qantas Airlines, Harper’s Bazaar and Christie's.
-Sinclair currently lives and works in London, with her husband James Hill and their daughter Heidi Sinclair-Hill.
+Her commercial clients include the United Nations Children’s Fund (UNICEF), the Bill and Melinda Gates Foundation, Christie’s, Queensland Ballet, New Zealand Opera, Qantas Airlines, Harper’s Bazaar.